briangodwinlim/PyTorch-Finance/README.md

     - `pipeline/utils.py` contains additional utility classes and functions.

 - `main.py` contains the code for training the model.

+- `serve.py` contains the code for serving the model.

 - `tuning.py` contains the code for hyperparameter tuning.